 Contribute EMR Data

-We would like to invite you to join over 400 Family Physicians that contribute EMR data to the University of Toronto Practice Based Research Network (UTOPIAN)’s EMR Data Safe Haven.
+We would like to invite you to join over 500 Family Physicians that contribute EMR data to the University of Toronto Practice Based Research Network (UTOPIAN)’s EMR Data Safe Haven called the POPLAR Data Platform .
 We collect EMR data on care as it is managed in our practices.

 What is UTOPIAN?
 UTOPIAN is an initiative of the Department of Family and Community Medicine at the University of Toronto.
 UTOPIAN is our ‘living laboratory’, originated by and for Family Physicians and our Teams.
 It can be used in ways Colleagues approve of, including better care for our patients, Family Medicine research or reports on our healthcare system.